wmertens/compiled-i18n/Readme.md

 e.g. `{en_US: "English (US)", fr: "Français"}`

-### `vite-static-i18n/locales`

-The vite plugin will populate this import with an array of the locale data (`I18nPlural[]`)

 ## vite plugin

-- pass locales to vite plugin
+This is what the plugin does:

 - during build:
   - transform server source code:
     - create missing json locale files
-    - replace `init()` with `init(locales, [await import '~/../i18n/locale1.json', ...])`
-    - output missing keys into all json files
+    - (not yet) output missing keys into all json files
-  - transform client source code (not yet implemented):
+  - transform client source code:
-    - remove `init` call if any, since the locale is fixed
     - replace calls of `localize` and `_` with the "global" `__$LOCALIZE$__(key, ...values)` when no plurals are used for that key, or with `interpolate(__$LOCALIZE$__(key), ...values)` if there are.
 Tree shaking will remove the unused imports.
-    - warn about remaining dynamic calls, unless disabled in config
-- after build for client:
+- after build, for client output:
-  - copy bundle to each locale output dir, replacing `__$LOCALIZE$__` calls with the resulting translation or plural object
+  - copy bundle to each locale output dir, replacing the injected `__$LOCALIZE$__` calls with the resulting translation or plural object

 ## To discover